-“We are seeing an increase in crime across our country, and Congress needs to act,” said Senator Tillis.
-“This legislation provides much-needed support to local law enforcement to combat crime and map overdose patterns in our communities.
+“Communities across the country are seeing an increase in crime, and Congress needs to act,” said Senator Tillis.
+“This legislation provides much-needed support to local law enforcement to combat crime and map overdose patterns.
 I am proud to work on this commonsense legislation to create safer neighborhoods for future generations.”

-- Authorizes the Project Safe Neighborhoods Program for Fiscal Years 2023-2026 at $50 million—consistent with current appropriations levels.
+- Authorizes the Project Safe Neighborhoods Program for Fiscal Years 2024-2028 at $50 million – consistent with current appropriations levels.

 - Requires participating entities to create and implement strategic plans to reduce violent crimes by focusing on criminal organizations and individuals responsible for increasing violence in a particular jurisdiction.